Original Koffee: 2010s

 In 2018, Jamaican reggae/dancehall singer, songwriter, and deejay Cocoa Tea brought her on stage at the 2018 Rebel Salute and Rototom Sunsplash in Jamaica and Spain respectively.
 Protoje asked her to perform with him.
 Chronixx invited her to join him on a BBC Radio 1Xtra broadcast from Tuff Gong Studios, and she went on to tour with him in the UK at venues such as Bush Hall and at Alexandra Palace.
-Koffee and Chronixx appeared on BBC Music Introducing...LIVE on November 10.
+Koffee and Chronixx appeared on BBC Music Introducing...LIVE on 10 November.

 Koffee's December 2018 single "Raggamuffin" called out gun violence and governmental neglect of the youth.
 BBC Radio 1Xtra named Koffee one of its "Hot for 2019" artists.
 Her next single, "Toast", was produced by (izybeats) and (Walshy Fire) of Major Lazer.
 Both Chronixx and Protoje appear in the video.
 In 2019, Tory Lanez made a remix to "Toast" as a part of his International Fargo project which can be found on SoundCloud.

 In 2018, she also signed with Columbia Records UK, and Rapture.
-Her debut EP on the label, was released on March 14, 2019.
+Her debut EP on the label, was released on 14 March, 2019.
 Her "Throne" video, which takes viewers on a tour through her home town of Spanish Town, Jamaica, debuted on The Fader on 22 January 2019.
 On 13 November 2019, Koffee was announced as an opening act for Harry Styles on select dates of the North American leg of his 2020 Love On Tour, and on 3 December as an opening act for the Latin American leg.

 On 26 November 2019, Koffee released her first cross-over collaborative single "W", featuring hip-hop artist Gunna.
 The song was later featured on the fictional iFruit Radio station in the video game Grand Theft Auto V.

 2020s

-Rapture won a Grammy Award at the 62nd Annual Grammy Awards, making Koffee the youngest person (at 19 years old) and only woman to be awarded in the Best Reggae Album category.
-Koffee was the musical guest on Nick Cannon's sketch comedy and improv television series Wild 'N Out which aired on February 18, 2020, on VH1.
+Rapture won a Grammy Award at the 62nd Annual Grammy Awards, making Koffee the youngest person (at 19 years old) to be awarded in the Best Reggae Album category.
+Koffee was the musical guest on Nick Cannon's sketch comedy and improv television series Wild 'N Out which aired on 18 February 2020, on VH1.

 In October 2020, Koffee was named by Elle magazine as one of "10 Trailblazing Women Changing The Future You Need To Know", the others being: Mowalola Ogunlesi, Tobi Kyeremateng, Ngozi Onwurah, Simi Lindgren, Balanda Atis, Magdalene Abraha, Holly Fischer, Celeste and Margaret Busby.

 Her debut full-length album, Gifted, was released on 25 March 2022 to positive reviews.

 In April 2025, Koffee returned with a new single, "Koffee".
 It marked her first release under the new moniker of Original Koffee.